A Maximum Likelihood Calibration of the Tip of the Red Giant Branch Luminosity from High Latitude Field Giants using Gaia Early Data Release 3 Parallaxes: Maximum Likelihood

 \subsection{Optimization results: the magnitude of the TRGB}

 As discussed in \S~\ref{sec:Optimization}, we carry out the two-dimensional maximum likelihood optimization to solve for $ M_{TRGB} $ and $ h $ for fixed values of the luminosity function shape parameters $ \alpha $, $ \beta $, and $ \gamma $.
-We adopt $ \alpha = \gamma = 0.3 $, and we consider two bracketing values for $ \beta $, namely $ \beta = 0.067 $ and $ \beta = 0.321 $.
-For each set of values, we conduct the maximization of the quantity \ref{eq:Total_Lik} on the Maryland Advanced Research Computing Center (MARCC) computer system using the BFGS method.
-The uncertainties in the parameters are computed on the basis of the Hessian matrix produced by the BFGS solver.
+We adopt $ \alpha = \gamma = 0.3 $, and we consider two bracketing values for $ \beta $, namely $ \beta = 0.067 $ and $ \beta = 0.321 $; in addition, we also run an optimization with $ \beta $ as a free parameter.
+For each set of values, we conduct the maximization of the quantity $ \cal L $, defined in Equation~\ref{eq:Total_Lik}, on the Maryland Advanced Research Computing Center (MARCC) computer system using the BFGS method.
+The statistical uncertainties in the parameters are computed on the basis of the Hessian matrix produced by the BFGS solver.